upcoming / work in progress

 above: artist netting paracord at outdoor studio site in western Norway, April 2019

-Historically, science fiction has critiqued the status quo and paved the way for change; however now the reverse seems far more common… the sheer volume of sci-fi doomsday thinly-veiled fear mongering propaganda in circulation is overwhelming.
+Historically, science fiction has critiqued the status quo and paved the way for change; however now the reverse seems far more common… the sheer volume of sci-fi doomsday fear mongering / big tech militaristic propaganda in circulation is overwhelming.
 The following is a important part of the project’s framework, informing a new series of wearable paracord works, extending from recent exhibition Harnessing:

 Philosopher Quentin Meillassoux suggests that the foundation of the universe is pure contingency (change, uncertainty), and not even the laws of nature are stable, they have just been changing so slowly in recent history that they appear to be consistent.
 Though unlikely, a fundamental shift in a natural law could occur at any moment, for example a weakening of the force of gravity.
 Imagine objects flying around, ground-based modes of transportation useless, and having to engage with architecture and movement in an entirely different way.
 It would cause panic, but could it also provoke an inspiring shift in our relationship to everyday life and our understanding of the universe?